g

 Cream Types and Descriptions

 Are you confused about heavy cream, whipping cream, half and half, clotted cream and other types found in recipes?
-This easy to use chart explains them all.
+This easy to use chart explains them all, along with their carb values.

-Note that all of these values are averages - check out your particular brand of cream to find out the carbs per serving on it.
-Cream is in essence part of milk a cow puts out.
+Note that all of these values are averages.
+Check your particular brand of cream to find out the carbs per serving on it.
+Cream is in essence a component of cow milk (and milk from other animals).
 When a farmer milks a cow, they let the liquid sit.
-The cream "rises to the top" as the cliche says, and is skimmed off.
+The cream “rises to the top” as the cliché says and is skimmed off.
 Depending on the fat content of that cream, it is given different names.

 Higher fat creams tend to taste better, have a richer texture, and don't curdle as easily when used in cooking.